fu4303/portfolio-robkendal/posts/using-wordpress-as-a-headless-cms-with-next.js.md

     </main>
   </div>
 );

+// don't forget to export it as the default export! export default Blog;
 ```

 You'll see we're referencing a specific prop, `allPosts` using the destructuring syntax.
 This will be a collection of all available Posts returned from the WordPress GraphQL query we defined earlier.